-Appellant's Position: Appellant objects to the Applicant's proposal to plant twice as many trees - 33,580 rather than 16,790 - in the event no administrative appeal is filed.
+Appeal Ground No. 12: Appellant objects to the applicant's proposal to plant twice as many trees - 33,580 rather than 16,790 - in the event no administrative appeal is filed.
 Appellant states that this proposal violates First Amendment principles and is undemocratic.

-The Applicant's proposal and the County's revised Mitigation Measure did not preclude Appellant or others from filing an administrative appeal, as evidenced by this very appeal.
-The cases cited by Appellant do not involve CEQA, nor do they involve an offer by a project applicant to provide additional mitigation in excess of that which is legally required to mitigate project impacts.
+Staff Response: The Applicant's proposal and the County's revised Mitigation Measure did not preclude Appellant or others from filing an administrative appeal, as evidenced by this very appeal.
+The cases cited by Appellants do not involve CEQA, nor do they involve an offer by a project applicant to provide additional mitigation in excess of that which is required to mitigate project impacts.

-The issue before the Board is whether the current proposal to plant 16,790 trees (subsequently revised upward to 17,852 trees) is sufficient to address the project's obligation to address GHG emissions.
-Based on Ascent's analysis, the tree planting program alone is sufficient to provide the required mitigation.
-Here, the requirement to record a conservation easement on 124 acres results in mitigation that exceeds the Applicant's obligations and the County's legal ability to impose.
-The Applicant acknowledged and accepted over-mitigating the project's GHG emissions in this respect.
-The revised Mitigation Measure 6-1 adopted by the Board reflects the extent to which the Applicant agreed to over-mitigate, which does not include the prior offer to plant an additional 16,790 trees to avoid further legal challenge.
+The issue before the County is whether the current proposal to plant 16,790 trees is sufficient to address the project's obligation to address GHG emissions.
+Based on Ascent's analysis, the tree planting program alone is sufficient to provide the required mitigation; in this respect, the requirement to also record a conservation easement on 124 acres results in mitigation that exceeds the applicant's obligations.
+The Applicant has stated that it recognizes, and accepts, over-mitigating the project's GHG emissions in this respect.
+The revised Mitigation Measure 6-1 removes references to the additional 16,790 trees that the Applicant offered to plant.
+(Attachment 6.)